 Compared to other distribution services, Boost Collective offers:

-There is WAY more than simply music distribution here!
+There is WAY more than simply unlimited free music distribution here!

 All the marketing tools make it easy to get all your music heard.